Breast Cancer Risk and Prevention

 Personal History of Breast Cancer

-If you have had breast cancer in the past, you are 3 to 4 times more likely to develop another breast cancer compared to a woman who has never had the disease (not metastases or spread from the first cancer, but a new cancer).
+If you have had breast cancer in the past, you are 3 to 4 times more likely to get breast cancer again compared to a woman who has never had the disease (not metastases or spread from the first cancer, but a new cancer).
 This new cancer may happen in the same breast or the other breast.
 It is important to keep follow-up appointments with your oncology team and continue recommended screening tests.

 Genetic Factors